Requirements for Graduation

 A student’s major must be approved in advance by the department chair or program director (if applicable), and the student must follow the prescribed course of study leading to the completion of this major.
 At least one-half of the courses in a major must be taken at Quinnipiac University.

-A student may earn two undergraduate degrees in two separate schools provided that:
+A student may earn two undergraduate degrees of different types (e.g., bachelor of arts, bachelor of science, bachelor of fine arts) provided that:

 - All requirements for each degree are completed successfully, and concurrently